by Jenny Lelwica Buttaccio

 - Sensitivity to light, sound, and taste

-For parents, it’s important to note that many of these symptoms may initially be subtle in children, especially young children who are unable to convey how they’re feeling.
-But if a child begins to rack up several diagnoses and isn’t showing improvement, it may be time to dig a little deeper into what may be going on.
+It’s important to note that many of these symptoms may initially be subtle in children, especially young children who are unable to convey how they’re feeling.
+But if a child begins to rack up several diagnoses and isn’t showing improvement with treatment, it may be time to dig a little deeper into what may be going on.

 How to Navigate Testing and Diagnosis